River Run Farm Fall Farmshare 2017 - Frequently Asked Questions:

-I’m going to be away for a large chunk of the summer.
+I’m going to be away.
 Can I put my share on hold?

-I don’t think I can commit to a Full Farmshare.
-Is there any way I can do a half share?
+I don’t think I’ll be able to take on a full share .
+Is there any way I can do a half share for the Fall?

-Your neighbor, your friend, your family, split a share with them!
+We encourage you to find someone to split the share with.
+Your neighbor, your friend, your family--split a share with them!
 You don’t need to tell us anything other than who is splitting the share and their email addresses.
 We are happy to take two or three payments from separate individuals, whatever works for you and your shared-share team!
 If you choose this option, you are saving money on each box!

 What if I can’t pick up my vegetables in the time specified for my drop-off point?